Role of the Alberta Ombudsman’s Office

 The Ombudsman cannot investigate:

-- federal/municipal police forces
+- Federal or municipal police forces

-- matters handled by the courts and/or private matters.
+- Decisions made by the courts

 Equitable treatment for all.